MonoTech01/IT-Support/Upgrade a PC to Windows 10.md

 Follow the on-screen prompts to choose language, time zone, and keyboard settings.

-Enter your product key when prompted (or skip for now).
+Enter your product key when prompted.

 Choose "Custom" installation for a clean install.
 Delete all partitions except for "Drive 0 Unallocated Space" and format the drive if needed.

 The installation process will begin.